kkuiva/viskerobot/README.md

 Demo programs for throwing a cube with X-ARM 7 collaborative robot, created for the Bachelor's thesis "Increasing the working range of a collaborative robot by throwing the work object".

 # Eeldused / Requirements
+Riistvara: koostöörobot X-ARM 7, UFACTORY X-ARM kontroller ja 2 sõrmega haarats.
+Demos on visatava objektina kasutatud 32 mm küljepikkusega plastmassist kuubikut ning sihtmärgina papist topsi välisläbimõõduga 75 mm ning kõrgusega 80 mm.

+Hardware: cobot X-ARM 7, UFACTORY X-ARM controller and 2 finger gripper.
+In the demo, the object being thrown is a plastic cube with the length of 32 mm and the goal is a cardboard cup with the outer diameter of 75 mm and height 80 mm.

+Tarkvara / software:
+1. Ubuntu 24.04 - juhend / guide
+2. ROS2 Jazzy - juhend / guide
+3. xArm ROS2 package - juhend / guide